pkrysztopa/Flat_easy_finder/adrs/architecture.md

 ## Decision
 Code of application is divided in 3 main functional groups.
 First one in tracking package and consist all the backend code used for collecting, transforming and data analysis.
 Second one is in ui package and is about frontend and communication with a user.
+In the diagram below you can see the structure of the application.

 ## Consequences

-Using data from multiple websites may increase the time needed for web scraping, but it also provides a greater opportunity to draw interesting conclusions.
+Proposed division of the code makes it easier to understand the code and its modification.
+The application is also easier to develop and test.